 CPAW is funded through a cooperative agreement with the U.S. Forest Service and private foundations.

 CPAW is a program of Headwaters Economics in partnership with Wildfire Planning International and the U.S. Forest Service Rocky Mountain Research Station.

 How do I apply?

-Applications are accepted annually in the late summer from eligible communities (see below) and can be submitted online.
+Applications are accepted annually in the fall from eligible communities (see below).
 The application requests information about your community’s planning documents, current level of stakeholder engagement, wildfire history, and wildland-urban interface (WUI).
 After submitting an application, the CPAW team may conduct an interview and request supplemental documents.
 Applications are evaluated based on community need and potential for success, and only a limited number of applicants are selected annually.

 What are the eligibility requirements?

 Any incorporated community in the U.S. can apply, including towns, cities, counties or tribes.
 The applicant must have authority over local land use and zoning decisions.
 To be eligible, the community must demonstrate support from both the community’s planning and fire departments.
 Communities must also demonstrate commitment and capacity to support the CPAW process.
 HOAs, subdivisions, or other neighborhood organizations interested in the program are encouraged to contact their local planning department to pursue a community application submission.

 If selected for CPAW, what is required of my community?

 Once selected, communities sign a Memorandum of Understanding with the CPAW program.
 Communities are expected to contribute staff time, but all other expenses are covered by CPAW.
 Communities will commit to hosting site visits, providing planning documents, helping convene stakeholders, and participating in CPAW forums.
 At the end of the CPAW process, implementation of recommendations is voluntary and under the authority of the local jurisdiction.